-For example, shooting a single minute of HD footage on an iPhone takes up 60MB of space.
+For example, shooting a single minute of HD footage takes up 60MB of space.
 That’s about the size of an entire music album or about 20 photos.
-With apps, music, photos and more vying for space on your phone, you can ill afford to store hours of video footage.
+With apps, music, photos and more vying for space on your phone, most of us can ill afford to store hours of video footage as well.

 Verdict: Is it still worth buying a camcorder?

-As you can see there are plenty of pros and cons when it comes to relying on a smartphone to shoot video.
-In the end, the argument comes down to quality or convenience.
+As you can see, there are plenty of pros and cons when it comes to relying on a smartphone to shoot video.
+In the end, the argument comes down to quality versus convenience.

-With a careful hand, attention to correct composition, lighting and making the most of the built-in focus and exposure tools on offer, it is possible to create processional-looking video using a smartphone camera.
+With a steady hand, attention to correct composition and lighting, and by making the most of the built-in focus and exposure tools on offer, you can create professional-looking videos using a smartphone camera.
 Indeed, entire short films have been made using smartphones.

-However, if you’re truly serious about creating high quality video, a dedicated camcorder is as essential as a Digital SLR to a photographer.
-The lens and sensor technology is far greater, while the ability to control the quality of the footage in lighting conditions keeps camcorders still streets ahead of mobile phones.
+But if you’re truly serious about creating high quality video, a dedicated camcorder is as essential as a Digital SLR is to a photographer.
+The lens and sensor technology are far more advanced, while the ability to control the quality of the footage in changing lighting conditions keeps camcorders streets ahead of mobile phones in terms of quality.